mxsafiri/ligikuu-nextjs/README.md

 ## Data Sources

-- Live scores are scraped from public football websites using Cheerio
+- Currently using mock data for all features
-- Standings, fixtures, and news are stored in local JSON files
+- Future plans include integration with public football APIs and web scraping

 ## Deployment